innodoc/innodoc-documentation/en/02-elements/02-links/01-internal/content.md

 [other section](/section/02-elements/04-media)
 :::

-If you specify a non-existent section the link will still be shown but leads to an error page:
+If you specify a non-existent section an error message is shown:
 [This is a Link to a non-existent chapter.](/section/does-not-exist)

 ## Link with anchors